 The Louisiana Department of Labor says that Louisiana employers who have even one employee must provide workers’ compensation insurance for all employees, including those who may not be eligible for other benefits, such as part-time workers or those hired for temporary and seasonal positions.

-If you suffered on-the-job injuries and your employer did not provide the required coverage, your claim was denied, or there is another concern about getting your benefits, a Lake Charles workers’ compensation lawyer from the Morris Bart law firm may be able to help.
+If you suffered on-the-job workplace injuries and your employer did not provide the required coverage, your claim was denied, or there is another concern about getting your benefits, a Lake Charles workers’ compensation attorney from the Morris Bart law firm may be able to help.

 Fighting a Lake Charles Workers’ Compensation Denial

 Denials and other problems with workers’ compensation claims are, unfortunately, relatively common.
-If you run into an issue getting approved for your benefits after a workplace injury, we may be able to appeal a denial, represent you to the Louisiana Workers’ Compensation, or support you getting compensation for your injuries in another way.
+If you run into an issue getting approved for your benefits after a workplace injury, we may be able to appeal a denial, represent you to the Louisiana Workforce Commission, or support you in getting compensation for your injuries in another way.

 Some reasons we may be able to identify and counter include:

-Let our team examine your case and determine if we can help you today.
-At the Morris Bart law firm, our case reviews are free, and we only get paid after you recover benefits or a settlement.
-Call (337) 377-0514 to learn more.
+To avoid mistakes that could affect your workers’ compensation claim, let our team of Lake Charles workers’ compensation attorneys examine your case and determine if we can help you today.
+Our case reviews are free, and we only get paid after you recover benefits or a settlement.

 Lake Charles Workers’ Compensation Benefits